 Specific declaration of each item

-You must specifically declare each item to be insured under the policy to ensure that you get the full compensation in the event of loss/damage.
+You must specifically declare each item exceeding the limits prescribed in the policy to ensure that you are adequately compensated in the event of loss / damage.
 It is advisable to also keep receipts of items insured, if available.

 Duty of disclosure

 You should disclose fully all material facts in the proposal form.
 When in doubt as to whether a fact is relevant or not, it is best to ask your insurance company or agent.
 If you fail to disclose any material fact truthfully, your insurance company may refuse to pay your claim.

 The Houseowner and Householder policy provide cover for loss or damage to your building and/or contents caused by any of the following:-

 - Aircraft and other aerial devices and/or articles dropped therefrom